Browse documentation

 FormatFlagDescription

-Console--coverageSummary table printed to stdout after test results
+Console--coverageSummary table with line, branch, and function totals printed to stdout after execution

 When coverage is used with .jsx/.tsx files, the JSX transformer produces a source map that maps transformed (post-JSX) coordinates back to the original source.
 The coverage system integrates this source map so that lcov and JSON reports reference original JSX source positions, not transformed positions.
 This ensures downstream tools (Codecov, genhtml, Istanbul) display accurate line and branch locations.

-Coverage uses a runtime boolean check (CoverageEnabled on TGocciaEvaluationContext for the interpreter, FCoverageEnabled on TGocciaVM for bytecode).
+Coverage uses a runtime boolean check (FCoverageEnabled on TGocciaVM).
 When --coverage is not passed, the boolean is False and branch prediction makes the check effectively free — no separate build is needed.